jefmeijvis/old.jefmeijvis.com/content/006-sveltekit-api-endpoints.md

 ```

 ## Headers
-When returning a response from your endpoint, you might want to return customised headers.
+When returning a response from your endpoint, you might want to return customized headers.
 We can do this by supplying the [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) constructor shown above with an additional ResponseInit object.
 This object has a 'headers' property that we can supply with the required headers in key-value format.
 For example, when we want to cache the API response for 1 hour (3600 seconds) we can do this by adding the following headers:
 ```typescript
 const responseInit : ResponseInit =
 {